KDE/documentation-develop-kde-org/HIG/source/style/imagery.rst

 .. image:: /img/ImageCaption1.png
    :alt: ImageCaption1.png

--  Use a semi-transparent background behind the caption text to preserve contrast for legibility.
+-  Use a :doc:`scrim </components/navigation/scrim>` behind the caption text to preserve contrast for legibility.
 -  Try to preserve the image aspect ratio.
 If preserving the aspect ratio is a challenge, consider cropping the image to fill the